Back To Top

 Though it can be tempting to keep the bed as toasty warm as possible during autumn and winter, it's generally not recommended to sleep with an electric blanket on.
 Leaving it switched on all night poses a safety hazard, as the bed may start to overheat.
 You'll also have to deal with the additional costs of running an electric blanket.

-That being said, most modern electric blankets now have an automatic shut-off feature, so they will turn themselves off before they start to overheat.
-This means that technically, in most cases, it is OK to sleep with an electric blanket on.
+That being said, most modern electric blankets now feature an automatic shut-off mechanism, which prevents them from overheating.
+This means that, technically, in most cases, it is OK to sleep with an electric blanket on.
 The same often applies when asking if it is ok to sleep with a dehumidifier on.

 "Older electric blankets, or those without overheating protection, can pose a fire hazard," says Adele Brennan, Home Electricals Buyer at Vonhaus.
 "However, there are newer, innovative electric blankets equipped with an automatic shut-off function that activates at the first sign of overheating.
 You can relax and sleep soundly, knowing you're cocooned in warmth while being protected."

-So the key thing to note when answering can you sleep with an electric blanket on is to check whether yours has an automatic shut-off feature.
+The key thing to note when answering 'Can you sleep with an electric blanket on?' is to check whether yours has an automatic shut-off feature.
 If it does, then the experts give the go-ahead to leave it on as you fall asleep.

 Aside from the safety element, it's important to consider the potential impact of leaving your electric blanket on all night on your sleep quality.
 Sleep experts warn against leaving it on all night to maintain better sleep hygiene.